South America 2012: Pink Tide

 26 Jan–28 Feb 1995 Cenepa War▲

-After Ecuador constructed military outposts in the Cenepa valley to the east of the Cordillera del Cóndor - and hence in the Peruvian-claimed territory - Peru moved land and air forces into the region.
+After Ecuador constructed military outposts in the Peruvian-claimed Cenepa valley to the east of the Cordillera del Cóndor, Peru moved land and air forces into the region.
 Following clashes over a period of several weeks, the Peruvian military prevailed and a ceasefire was arranged.
 In October 1998, the two nations would sign the Brasilia Presidential Act, clarifying the frontier between them and putting an end to the territorial dispute.

 11 Sep 2001 September 11 Attacks▲